burcukolcak/burcukolcak.github.io/_pages/research.md

 Moving Beyond Linked Fate. (with Kaiyla Banks, Jeron Fenton, Jasante' Howard, Isaiah Johnson, Lafleur Stephens-Dougan & Ismail K. White).

-Examining Public Opinion on Childcare as a Campaign Expense. (with Maria Wilson)

 Military Experience and Casualty (In)Sensitivity: Evidence from Congressional Discourse During the Wars in Iraq and Afghanistan. (with Michael R. Kenwick and Sumin Lee) <i>(under review)</i>.

 ### Works in Progress